SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Introduction

-\bluenote{ For the non-IID issue in Semi-FL, many researchers have made efforts to improve the quality of pseudo-labels.
+For the non-IID issue in SemiFL, many researchers have made efforts to improve the quality of pseudo-labels.
 For example, each client in \cite{jeong2021federated} is provided with multiple helpers (\ie, models of other clients with similar predictions given the same input) to generate high-quality pseudo-labels, but at the expense of increased communication costs.
 To limit the communication costs, an Exponential Moving Average (EMA) model (regarded as a \textit{teacher} model) is constructed and widely utilized to guide the updating of each client's local model (regarded as a \textit{student} model) through pseudo-labeling \cite{long2020fedsiam,zhao2023does}.
 As the teacher models retain not only the generalized knowledge from historical teacher models but also the personalized knowledge from recent global models, they can help to promote the semi-supervised training on clients well.
 Besides the teacher models, some literature \cite{wang2023knowledge} employs a pre-trained model to initialize the global model and guide the aggregation of student models, so as to further improve the training performance.
-However, all the existing Semi-FL arts necessitate full models for semi-supervised learning on clients, which is not applicable in SFL, since clients possess only the bottom models. }
+However, all the existing Semi-FL arts necessitate full models for semi-supervised learning on clients, which is not applicable in SFL, since clients possess only the bottom models.

-\bluenote{ To advance SFL in utilizing unlabeled data, it is intuitive to incorporate semi-supervised learning in SFL.
-In a naive Semi-supervised SFL (Semi-SFL) solution, both the global model and the teacher model are split and their bottom models are allocated to the clients.
-It mainly involves two alternate phases in a training round: i) server-side supervised training, where the server updates the global and teacher models with generally IID labeled data, and ii) cross-entity semi-supervised training, where client-side teacher/student bottom models produce the teacher/student features with non-IID data, which are separately sent and fed to the server-side top model for pseudo-labeling and model training.
-However, this solution only adopts the output logits and pseudo-labels for loss calculation, failing to adequately tackle the non-IID issue (refer to Section \ref{evaluation}). }
+To advance SFL in utilizing unlabeled data, it is intuitive to incorporate semi-supervised learning in SFL.
+In a naive Semi-supervised SFL solution, both the global model and the teacher model are split and their bottom models are allocated to the clients.
+It mainly involves two alternate phases in a training round: i) server-side supervised training, where the server updates the global and teacher models with generally IID labeled data, and ii) cross-entity semi-supervised training, where client-side teacher/student bottom models produce the features (referred to as teacher/student features) with non-IID data.
+These features are separately sent and fed to the server-side top model for pseudo-labeling and model training.
+However, this solution only adopts the output logits and pseudo-labels for loss calculation, failing to adequately tackle the non-IID issue (refer to Section \ref{evaluation}).